GeVic/gevic.github.io/README.md

 # Personal Website

-### Wants to know a bit more about me then visit gevic.github.io
+I build this website from scratch.
+Wanna know more about me and my intrests other than just projects, visit https://gevic.github.io/